Rated Excellent on Trustpilot

 Proof of address: This is part of your contact details.
 If you intend to live in the US, you must also submit proof of your legal residence status.

-Financial information: If you're applying for a mortgage, the lender will want tax documents for the past two years, proof of income (past 30 days), proof of down payment, a contract of sale and insurance, they may ask for details of your monthly expenses and liabilities.
+Financial information: If you're applying for a mortgage, the lender will want tax documents for the past two years, proof of income (past 30 days), proof of down payment, a contract of sale and insurance, and they may ask for details of your monthly expenses and liabilities.
 This information helps them determine whether you can afford the loan.

 How to buy US property: 5 steps for Canadians